Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • Swords - Air, decoding - intelligence, reason, quarrels, conflicts, disputes and clashes;

-• Pentacles - Earth, decoding - materialism, business, property, money, movables and real estate;
+• Pentacles - Earth, decoding - materialism, business, property, money, movable property and real estate;

-• Cups - Water, decoding - relationships, friendship, partners, love and marriage, leisure time.
+• Cups - Water, interpretation - relationships, friendship, partners, love and marriage, leisure time.

 1. Aces.
-Stand out from other characters.
-More often it is drawn in the form of a hand pulling its sign out of the cloud.
+Stand out among other characters.
+More often it is drawn in the form of a hand pulling its sign out of a cloud.
 It is both a gift from God and a seed in the questioner.
-Those. it is a germ, powerful and strong, but not the fact that it will germinate in the future.
-Based on this interpretation, a beginner will quickly remember the interpretation of four cards already.
+Those.
+This is a germ, powerful and strong, but it is not a fact that it will sprout in the future.
+Based on this interpretation, a beginner will quickly remember the interpretation of four cards.

 Aces are the seeds of the elements.
 A. Crowley.

 1. Rank.
-If a certain pattern does not emerge from the numbering, then it is easy to talk about the differences between the Page, Knight, Lady and King.
-The higher the card, the more stable and high position the person occupies, she is wiser and more educated than those below.
-This is another answer to the question of how to learn to understand Tarot.
+If a certain pattern does not emerge from the numbering, then one can easily talk about the differences between the Page, Knight, Queen and King.
+The higher the card, the more stable and high position the person occupies; she is wiser and more educated than those below her.
+This is another answer to the question of how to learn to understand the Tarot.

 Conclusion

-Faced with the Tarot for the first time, many are frightened by the number of cards and refuse to further acquaintance with them.
-It's actually not too difficult to remember them, but you need to break up the process, which will make the learning process easier.
+When faced with the Tarot for the first time, many are frightened by the number of cards and refuse further acquaintance with them.
+It's actually not too difficult to remember them, but you need to break the process down which will make it easier to learn.

-Regular mastering of the theoretical part, and constant practice will improve your skills.
-By following these methods, you will memorize the decoding of the 78 cards of the tarot deck in a fairly short time.
+Regular mastery of the theoretical part and constant practice will improve your skills.
+By following these methods, you will remember the decoding of the 78 cards of the Tarot deck in a fairly quick time.

 What else to read